 - Conclude debt reduction program Substantially achieved.
 Successfully repaid, reached agreements in principle or advanced discussions for approximately 94 per cent, or Pesos 12.1 billion (US\$218.1 million), of the outstanding debts at parent company level. - Conclude Banco de Oro's purchase of First e-Bank's banking business, as well as certain assets and liabilities.

 Achieved.
+The transfer of First e-Bank's banking business was completed and First e-Bank was renamed - Achieved.
 The transfer of First e-Bank's banking business was completed and First e-Bank was renamed Prime Media Holdings. - Improve profitability at Landco and Nenaco.

 Substantially achieved.
 Metro Pacific and subsidiary management continue to work together to improve operational and financial performance.